Hushoffice

 Frost-able rear glass panel.
 Optional privacy sticker.
 The hushHybrid video conference booth boosts visual privacy for easily-distracted teammates in all the important ways

-Neurodiversity is a gold mine of opportunity.
+Neurodiversity is a treasure trove of possibilities.

-How do you accommodate neurodiversity in the workplace?
+In what ways can you accommodate neurodiversity in the workplace?

 Back